floweredscarf/su25/labs/lab12/index.md

 In addition, think about the similarities between the cases presented above, and think about how you can integrate those similarities to simplify your code.
-Feel free to discuss all these points with your lab partner and the lab staff.
+Feel free to discuss all these points with other students in your lab and your TA.

 ### Discussion: `insert` Runtime

 We have seen that even though LLRB trees guarantee that the tree will be almost balanced, the LLRB tree `insert` operation requires many rotations and color flips.
-Examine the procedure for `insert` and convince yourself and your partner that `insert` still takes $$O(\log N)$$ as in balanced binary search trees.
+Examine the procedure for `insert` and convince yourself that `insert` still takes $$O(\log N)$$ as in balanced binary search trees.

 *Hint:* How long is the path from root to the new leaf?
 For each node along the